Eagle Wynne McMahon: 2015–present

 In 2015 McMahon had his first full season as a touring pro, entering 29 tournaments, winning seven and earning over $15,000 in prize money.
 The following two seasons, 2016 and 2017, he continued to perform at a similar level, winning multiple times, as well as multiple podium finishes in National Tour events in 2017.
 In February 2018 he won his first national tour event, the Las Vegas Challenge, following this up with two more National Tour wins at the Glass Blown Open and Beaver State Fling, as well as his first major win at the Konopiště Open, in the Czech Republic; his overall performance that season earned him the National Tour title for 2018.
-Since that breakout season he has been one of the top players in the MPO division, winning multiple times in the DGPT, including four in 2021.
+Since that breakout season he has been one of the top players in the MPO division, winning multiple times in the DGPT, including four in 2021 (DGLO, Portland Open, OTB Open, Las Vegas Challenge).
 In October 2021 he injured his throwing shoulder during filming for JomezPro, forcing him to withdraw from that year's Tour Championship.
-He returned to the tour at the beginning of the 2022 season, but was forced to take a three-month break from the tour to continue rehabilitating his shoulder injury.
-However, he still managed to notch his biggest win to date in the European Open on his return in July, remarkably while playing without a forehand but compensating by throwing some tee-shots with a left-handed backhand.
-After finishing 38th in the PDGA Professional Disc Golf World Championships a month later he played in only three other lower tier events before ending his season, winning the C-tier Boulder County Disc Golf Championships in his last outing of the year.
+He returned to the tour at the beginning of the 2022 season but was forced to take a three-month break from the tour to continue rehabilitating his shoulder injury.
+However, he still managed to notch his biggest win to date in the European Open on his return in July, while playing without a forehand but compensating by throwing some tee shots with a left-handed backhand.
+After finishing 38th in the Professional Disc Golf World Championships a month later, he played in only three other lower-tier events before ending his season, winning the C-tier Boulder County Disc Golf Championships in his last outing of the year.

 PDGA Rating

-The Professional Disc Golf Association has its own rating system.
-A players rating is based by the rounds of disc golf played the last 12 months in sanctioned events.
-McMahon broke the 1000-barrier rating wise at 14-years old, on June 24, 2014.
-The following years he has gone up in rating at a fast rate, until breaking the 1050-barrier 03/19/2019.
-In the rating-update as of October 2018, McMahon was the highest rated player in the world, tied with Paul McBeth at a rating of 1048.
-As of May 2020, only three players have achieved a rating of 1050 or above in the history of disc golf.
-McBeth was the first one to reach this rating, but was followed by McMahon and Ricky Wysocki.
+McMahon surpassed the Professional Disc Golf Association's 1000 rating mark at 14-years old, on June 24, 2014.
+The following years he has gone up in rating at a fast rate, until breaking the 1050-barrier in March 2019.
+In the rating update of October 2018, McMahon was the highest rated player in the world, tied with Paul McBeth at a rating of 1048.
+As of May 2020, only three players had achieved a rating of 1050 or above in the history of disc golf.
+McBeth was the first one to reach this rating but was followed by McMahon and later Ricky Wysocki.

 Injuries

-Eagle has struggled with two bigger injuries since 2019.
-The first injury was in his elbow, but the most serious one came during the 2019 United States Disc Golf Championships (USDGC) after a self-inflicted fracture to his throwing hand, which later got diagnosed as a boxers fracture.
-This broken hand caused Eagle to abandon the last part of the 2019-season, but he was fully recovered when the 2020-season started.
+Eagle has struggled with two significant injuries since 2019.
+The first injury was in his elbow, but the more serious one came during the 2019 United States Disc Golf Championships after a self-inflicted fracture to his throwing hand, which later got diagnosed as a boxer's fracture.
+This broken hand caused Eagle to abandon the last part of the 2019 season, but he was fully recovered at the start of the 2020 season.